 Building With Plastic Bottles

-What could you do with more than a million plastic bottles?
+What could you do with one and a half million plastic bottles?
 Arthur Huang built a nine-story building with them!
 He called it the EcoArk.
-It’s a very special building in Taiwan, Asia.
+It’s a special name for a special building in Taiwan, Asia.

 The EcoArk is sleek and modern.
 It really catches the eye.
-You might think it’s made of glass, with a pattern of white dots along the walls.
-But look closely.
-Those dots are bottle caps.
-They come from the plastic bottles that make up the walls.
+You might think it’s made of glass, with a pattern of white dots along the outer walls.
+Now look closely.
+Those dots are actually bottle caps from the plastic bottles that make up the walls.

-The walls are not made of ordinary plastic bottles, though.
+The walls of the EcoArk are not made of ordinary plastic bottles, however.
 They are called Polli-Bricks.
-They’re made of recycled plastic.
+They are made of recycled plastic.
 The plastic was chopped up and melted down.
 Huang and his team invented a way to reshape and strengthen the melted plastic.
 He made a new type of building block shaped like a bottle.

 The Polli-Bricks have grooves.
-They fit together and lock in place.
+They fit together tightly and lock in place.
 They are built into panels about the size of large windows.
 A coating helps protect them against fire and weather.
-The panels weigh much less than glass.
-Yet, they are strong because of the pattern of the interlocking bottles.
+The panels weigh one-fifth as much as glass panels.
+Yet, they are incredibly strong.
+This is due to the honeycomb pattern of the interlocking bottles.

-The grooved Polli-Bricks lock together to make panels.
+The grooved Polli-Bricks lock together to form panels.

 The Polli-Brick panels are lightweight but strong.
 Huang proves this by jumping up and down on them.

-Huang designed the EcoArk to be eco-friendly.
-In other words, it can’t harm the environment.
-The Polli-Brick walls use plastic trash that would end up in landfills or in the ocean.
-Also, the Polli-Bricks are filled with air.
-Heat doesn’t pass through air easily.
-So the bottles help keep heat from entering the building.
-It stays cool during long, hot summers.
+Huang designed the EcoArk to be eco-friendly, in other words, to not harm the environment.
+The Polli-Brick walls use plastic trash that would otherwise end up in landfills or in the ocean.

 Huang's Polli-Bricks are made out of plastic bottles.